Saqlain451/Food-recipe-using-javascript/README.md

 ## How to Run :
 In the project directory, you can run:

-Download the repo and run it any browser
+Download the repo and run it on any browser

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <br />